Supreme Court doesn't block Texas abortion law, sets hearing

 Kimberlyn Schwartz, a spokeswoman for Texas Right to Life, said she was happy the law remains in effect.
 “This is a great development for the Pro-Life movement because the law will continue to save an estimated 100 babies per day, and because the justices will actually discuss whether these lawsuits are valid in the first place,” Schwartz said in a statement.

-Amy Hagstrom Miller, the chief executive of Whole Woman’s Health, said Friday’s order means patients will continue to be denied care at the four Whole Woman’s Health clinics in Texas, on top of the hundreds who already have been turned away.
+Amy Hagstrom Miller, the chief executive of Whole Woman’s Health, said Friday’s order means patients will continue to be denied care at her four clinics in Texas, on top of the hundreds who already have been turned away.
+Providers say the ability of Texas’ nearly two dozen clinics to stay open is threatened the longer the law stays in effect, although Hagstrom Miller said she was not aware of any imminent closures.

-“The legal limbo is excruciating for both patients and our clinic staff,” Miller said in a statement.
+But she said clinics are trying “to band together and get resources” to keep doors open.
+In 2013, another restrictive Texas anti-abortion law led to the closing of half the state’s 40-plus clinics.
+The Supreme Court ultimately struck down that law in 2016, but some clinics never reopened.

+“It’s a matter of time if this law continues to be enforced,” Hagstrom Miller said.
+“It will cause clinics to close and further decimate the fabric of care that is needed to take care of people across the state.”

 The law has been in effect since September, aside from a district court-ordered pause that lasted just 48 hours, and bans abortions once cardiac activity is detected, usually around six weeks and before some women know they are pregnant.